WebAssembly/spec/spectec/test-prose/TEST.md

   b.
 Pop the label (LABEL_ _ { _ }) from the stack.
   c.
 Push the values val* to the stack.
   d.
 Execute the instruction RETURN.
-3. Else if the first non-value entry of the stack is a HANDLER_, then:
+3. Else:
   a.
+Assert: Due to validation, the first non-value entry of the stack is a HANDLER_.
+  b.
 Pop all values val* from the top of the stack.
-  b.
+  c.
 Pop the handler (HANDLER_ _ { _ }) from the stack.
-  c.
+  d.
 Push the values val* to the stack.
-  d.
+  e.
 Execute the instruction RETURN.

 Step_pure/handler
 1. Pop all values val* from the top of the stack.